 "Our needs assessment is a vital step in identifying gaps in services in each market.
-A thorough assessment of considerations such as availability of mobile technology [and] cultural competency allows us to see what's missing so that we can adjust and respond accordingly.
-This targeted approach ensures the replicated services are relevant, effective and responsive to the diverse needs of each community we serve."
+A thorough assessment of considerations such as availability of mobile technology... allows us to see what's missing so that we can adjust and respond accordingly.
+This targeted approach ensures the replicated services are relevant, effective and responsive to the [varied] needs of each community we serve."